nyejon/nn-tictactoe/README.md

 ## Make sure everything is working

 If you do the above you should be able to open python and `import theano` without getting any errors or warnings.

+If you get an error about `Couldn't import dot_parser, loading of dot files will not be possible.` then run the following:

+    pip install pyparsing==1.5.7
+    pip install pydot==1.0.28